What is the study about?

 A Harmonized Research Platform

-Baseline data from five regional cohorts have been harmonized across the country, creating a pan-Canadian resource of more than 1,600 measures of participant health and lifestyle factors.
+Baseline and follow-up data from five regional cohorts have been harmonized across the country, creating a pan-Canadian resource of more than 2,300 measures of participant health and lifestyle factors.

 The cohort is designed to facilitate collaboration with other large-scale international research initiatives, such as the UK Biobank or the European Prospective Investigation into Cancer and Nutrition (EPIC) study.

 Most participants have agreed to the linkage of their questionnaire and biospecimen data to their administrative health records and are open to being re-contacted for ancillary studies by their regional cohorts to collect additional data and samples.

 Additional information can be found in the June 2018 marker paper that was published in the Canadian Medical Association Journal.CMAJ Marker PaperOpen

 Enriching the Data

 Biological samples from a subgroup of participants will undergo genetic testing (genotyping) to examine single nucleotide polymorphisms or SNPs (specific sections of their DNA) that are of interest in disease research.

 CanPath has genotyped close to 50,000 participants.

 CanPath has stored biospecimens that can support researcher access requests for modern interrogations of individual cells.
 By the end of 2020, more than three million single-cell interrogations will have been completed.
 All of these CanPath data are available to researchers.
 Requests are also increasing for the use of plasma and serum for cell-free biomarker development, metabolomics and proteomics with funding from the CIHR and CFI.